vitaly-t/pg-promise/README.md

 The type never throws any error, leaving it for query methods to gracefully reject with [QueryFileError].

-Use of [Named Parameters] withing external SQL files is recommended over the [Index Variables], because it makes the SQL much easier to read and understand, and because it also allows [Nested Named Variables], so variables in a large and complex SQL file can be grouped in namespaces for even easier visual separation.
+Use of [Named Parameters] withing external SQL files is recommended over the [Index Variables], because it makes the SQL much easier to read and understand, and because it also allows [Nested Named Parameters], so variables in a large and complex SQL file can be grouped in namespaces for even easier visual separation.

 ## Tasks